facebook/react-native-website/docs/new-architecture-library-intro.md

 ## Define Specs in JavaScript

-The JavaScript specs serve as the source of truth for the methods that are provided by each native module.
-They define all APIs that are provided by the native module, along with the types of those constants and functions.
+The JavaScript specs serve as the source of truth for the methods provided by each native module.
+They define all APIs provided by the native module, along with the types of those constants and functions.
 Using a **typed** spec file allows you to be intentional and declare all the input arguments and outputs of your native module’s methods.

 :::info
 **TypeScript** support is in beta right now.
 :::

 To adopt the New Architecture, you start by creating these specs for your native modules and native components.
-You can do this prior to actually migrating to the New Architecture: the specs will be used later on to generate native interface code for all the supported platforms as a way to enforce uniform APIs across platforms.
+You can do this before migrating to the New Architecture: the specs will be used later on to generate native interface code for all the supported platforms as a way to enforce uniform APIs across platforms.

 #### Turbo Native Modules

-JavaScript spec files **must** be named `Native<MODULE_NAME>.js` and they export a `TurboModuleRegistry` `Spec` object.
+JavaScript spec files **must** be named `Native<MODULE_NAME>.js`, and they export a `TurboModuleRegistry` `Spec` object.
 The name convention is important because the Codegen process looks for modules whose `js` (`jsx`, `ts`, or `tsx`) spec file starts with the keyword `Native`.

-The following is a basic JavaScript spec template, written using the [Flow](https://flow.org/) syntax as well as [TypeScript](https://www.typescriptlang.org/).
+The following is a basic JavaScript spec template, written using the [Flow](https://flow.org/) and [TypeScript](https://www.typescriptlang.org/) syntax.

 <Tabs groupId="fabric-component-backward-compatibility"
       defaultValue={constants.defaultFabricComponentSpecLanguage}